Relational De-Creation

 Conclusion

-Man is a living soul — a whole living person whose life comes from God — not an immortal soul temporarily using a body.
+Man is a living nephesh — a whole living person whose life comes from God — not an immortal soul temporarily using a body.

 Eternal Life Is a Gift, Not an Inherent Possession